anoma/geb/README.md

 - [method] **DOM** *(X \<SEQN\>)*

     Gives the domain of a morphism in SeqN.
-    For a less formal desription consult the specs file
+    For a less formal description consult the specs file

 <a id="x-28GEB-2ESEQN-2EMAIN-3ACOD-20-28METHOD-20NIL-20-28GEB-2ESEQN-2ESPEC-3A-3CSEQN-3E-29-29-29"></a>